The 15 Best Software Development Companies in Ukraine

 | Senior | $50-85/hr | $130-200/hr | $65-90/hr | $35-50/hr |

-Hidden costs to factor: employers hiring software developers through Ukrainian entities pay a 22% Unified Social Contribution (USC) on salaries.
-However, most software development agency arrangements use FOP (sole proprietor) contractors at an effective 6% tax rate (5% single tax + 1% military levy).
-Infrastructure and equipment costs in Kyiv, Ukraine typically run $200-400 per developer monthly, and management overhead adds 15-25% for dedicated team structures.
-The DOU winter 2025 salary survey reported a median salary of $3,450/month for software developers in Kyiv, Ukraine.
+Hidden costs to factor in your software outsourcing cost projections: employers hiring software developers through Ukrainian entities pay a 22% Unified Social Contribution (USC) on salaries.
+However, most agency arrangements use FOP (sole proprietor) contractors at an effective 6% tax rate (5% single tax + 1% military levy).
+Infrastructure and equipment costs typically run $200-400 per developer monthly, and management overhead adds 15-25% for dedicated team structures.
+The DOU winter 2025 salary survey reported a median salary of $3,450/month for Ukrainian developers.

 Legal, IP, and Data Privacy